 Action # Title Description Total Funds Contributing 3.1 Attendance incentive We currently have a high number of our student population that is chronically absent.
 These funds will be used to develop incentives to increase student attendance and parent engagement.
-These specific items will be determined based on educational feedback partner feedback. \$5,000.00 No 3.2 PBIS PRES will continue to implement PBIS on campus.
-PBIS has shown to decrease negative student behavior and has provided for positive reinforcement of the behaviors of a professional student \$5,000.00 No 3.3 Family Engagement Provide parent engagement opportunities for all stakeholders.
-In order to ensure that families are connected to school, PRES will provide opportunities to allow for volunteering opportunities for parents \$5,000.00 No

-Action # Title Description Total Funds Contributing 3.4 Afterschool Enrichment Provide Afterschool enrichment and intervention opportunities.
-PRES needs to provide more afterschool homework and skill support.
-Our students would like to have more Ag and STEM-type opportunities. \$15,000.00 No 3.5 Transportation PRES will continue to provide school wide transportation for all students \$69,712.63 No
+These specific items will be determined based on educational feedback partner feedback. \$5,000.00 No 3.2 Positivity Project PRES will implement Positivity Project on campus.
+Positivity Project is a curriculum that will support youth in building stronger relationships by recognizing the character strengths in themselves and others.
+Local data has shown that this will decrease negative student behavior and provide for positive reinforcement of the behaviors of a professional student. \$5,000.00 No 3.3 Family Engagement Provide parent engagement opportunities for all stakeholders.
+In order to ensure that families are connected to school, PRES will provide opportunities to allow for volunteering opportunities for parents. \$5,000.00 No 3.4 Afterschool Enrichment Provide After-school enrichment and intervention opportunities.
+PRES needs to provide more after-school homework and skill support.
+Our students would like to have more Ag and STEM-type opportunities. \$15,000.00 No 3.5 Transportation PRES will continue to provide school wide transportation for all students \$102,877.00 No